Ujimidori うじみどり

 History

 It is an unregistered cultivar breed by Kyoto Prefectural Tea Research Centre.
-Ujimidori, cultivated in 1983 under the strain name Kyoken Nº307 京研307号, is a Uji native species selection series that bred many cultivars, many of which never became registered.
-Thus, there is very little information publicly available about it.
+Ujimidori, cultivated in 1983 under the strain name Kyoken Nº307[1], is an Uji landrace selected cultivar from the Kyoken[2] series.
+Many of the Kyoken cultivars never became officially registered, although some are grown in a small amount inside the Kyoto Prefecture.
+Thus, there is very little information publicly available about Ujimidori and others in this same unregistered, mainly regionally used selected or breed cultivars.

 Characteristics

 Ujimidori is an intermediate-shaped tea bush with good early growth.
 The budding period is a bit after Houshun, an early budding cultivar, but also earlier than two other Kyoto prefecture cultivars, Samidori and Gokou.
-Its shoots have a good green colour and are considered medium in size.
-The only paper I found reporting the usual 100 buds weight shows a 5,9g per 100 buds, which is behind the second lightest one at 30,9g.
-It could be a typo in the report from 1985.
+Its shoots have a good green colour and in terms of size are considered medium.
+The only paper I found reporting the average 100 buds weight reporting a 5,9g per 100 buds, which is behind the second lightest one at 30,9g.
+Most likely an error in the report from 1985.

 Kawamura, Shinya, et al. ‘Lipids of “Tencha”.’
 NIPPON SHOKUHIN KOGYO GAKKAISHI, vol. 32, no. 12, 1985, pp. 870–75.
 DOI.org (Crossref), https://doi.org/10.3136/nskkk1962.32.12_870.